Chicago River Day and the Summer Challenge

 - Review these important safety precautions.
 Wear gloves, sturdy shoes, and a tie your hair back or wear a hat.
 A litter grabber and bucket will make your cleanup safer and easier.

-- Post a photo to the Litter Free map.
+- Pin your cleanup to the Litter Free map.
 This is a really cool new way to see who's helping and where.
+You can post photos, tell us about your day and encourage your fellow volunteers!

 Litter is one of the most stubborn environmental problems we face.
 Working together with amazing friends, members, volunteers, partners like REI, Shedd Aquarium, Waste Management, and Loyola University's Dr. Tim Hoellein, and the visionary steadfast support of the Mars Wrigley Foundation, we can create a Litter Free Chicago River.